VijayN53/VSDSquadron_Mini_Internship/README.md

 ***

 <details>
-  <summary><b>Task 5:</b>To Use the RISC-V Core Verilog netlist and testbench for functional simulation experiment by analysing and verifying the waveform in gtkwave simulator.</summary>
+  <summary><b>Task 5:</b>To Use the RISC-V Core Verilog Netlist and Testbench for Functional simulation experiment by analysing and verifying the Output Waveform in GTKWave simulator.</summary>

 ### PROCEDURES TO PERFORM FUNCTIONAL SIMULATION
 + 1.Create a Directory using the below command.